-Please remember that murder mystery games are just that – games.
+Please remember that murder mystery parties are just that – parties.

 Sometimes it’s too easy to get carried away in the excitement and before you know it you’ve broken a prop or an ornament.